sandover/sandover.github.io/content/_index.md

 &nbsp;

 ---
-# oblong industries :: client solutions division
+# oblong industries :: client solutions

 As **Director of Engineering for Oblong's Client Solutions division** *(2010-2018)*, I grew and led an interdisciplinary team of engineers and designers in creating a series of highly complex immersive environments for demanding Fortune 100 clients.
 Our ability to build interactive spatial experiences using realtime graphics in 100-million-pixel physical environments led to attention and awards such as a 2018 UX Design Award for the “IBM Watson Experience Centers”.

-I played the roles of chief technical architect, primary client point of contact, project manager, and team lead.
+After starting as an engineer on the team, I eventually played the roles of chief technical architect, primary client point of contact, project manager, and team lead.

 ![warehouse 1](images/warehouse-1.jpg)
 ![warehouse 2](images/warehouse-2.jpg)